-- 1. Work with local and regional partners, including Simcoe County, to identify and conserve cultural heritage resources, cultural heritage landscapes, and archaeological resources. - 2.
+- 1. Work with local and regional partners, including Simcoe County and First Nations and Métis communities, to identify and conserve cultural heritage resources, cultural heritage landscapes, and archaeological resources. - 2.
 Encourage the recognition, restoration, and rehabilitation of cultural heritage features, resources, and landscapes. - 3.
 Support, promote, and in some cases require measures to preserve, maintain, and restore features and properties with cultural heritage value. - 4.
 Promote adaptive re-use that is compatible with character-defining elements and that requires minimal or no changes to these elements - 5.
 Ensure that new development proceeds in a manner that respects and complements existing built character and heritage.